Rhetorical presidency: History

-Zachary Taylor did a 6 week speaking-tour in 1849 that mainly went through New York and Pennsylvania.
-On this tour he was not shy on speaking about public matters as slavery and war.

-Abraham Lincoln who took over the presidential role in 1861 tried to be careful with what he said, but he still made an average on over 19 speeches a year that addressed political matters in that time.
+A few examples of McKinley as a rhetorical president are his speeches following the Spanish-American War around the 1898 midterms.
+In such speeches, McKinley addressed the electorate on public policy issues.

+The president following McKinley's assassination in 1901, Theodore Roosevelt, continued to diverge from the traditional presidency into the rhetorical presidency.
+A key example of his strategized presidential rhetoric was during the Brownsville Raid in 1906.

+The 28th President, Woodrow Wilson helped transform the presidential office.
+He used his press conferences as a way to garner support from the American public for certain legislation.

+Through the use of his fireside chats, Franklin Roosevelt directly addressed the public on policy issues.
+Starting in 1933, American's tuned in weekly to hear Roosevelt over the radio.
+He used rhetoric such as "my friends" to informally and emphatically address the public, amidst the Banking Crisis in March 1933.

 The term "rhetorical presidency" was introduced by political scientists James Ceaser, Glen E. Thurow, Jeffrey Tulis, and Joseph Bessette in 1981.
 Tulis wrote the foundational book on the subject entitled The Rhetorical Presidency, in 1987.
-Tulis' book spurred engaged debate on the history and evolution of presidential rhetoric by many professors and professionals, with Tulis himself later revising positions taken, in his book "The Rhetorical Presidency in Retrospect." released in 2007.
+Tulis' book spurred engaged debate on the history and evolution of presidential rhetoric by many professors and professionals, with Tulis himself later revising positions taken, in his book The Rhetorical Presidency in Retrospect, released in 2007.

 By relying less on the traditional methods of communication with Congress, presidents rely more on the approval of the people as a means of governance.
-Presidents hope the people put pressure on their members of Congress to side with the president.
+Presidents hope the people will put pressure on their members of Congress to side with the president.

-The paradigm is typically used to describe presidents pre Clinton and the Ubiquitous Presidency paradigm has been developed to describe digital age presidencies.
+The paradigm is typically used to describe presidents pre-Clinton and the "ubiquitous presidency" paradigm has been developed to describe digital age presidencies.